AnoopAlias/AUTOM8N/docs/installation_standalone.rst

 Application servers
 -----------------------

-For Enjoying native nginx speed.
-Nginx must have various application servers for processing dynamic content .Proceed further to install various app servers
+For switching to Nginx completely and not proxy to Apache httpd, Nginx must have various application servers for processing dynamic content.
+Proceed further to install various app servers.

 2.1.
 Install PHP-FPM Application server